awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.setting-capacity.md

   + Aurora global databases – 8 ACUs
 +  In some cases, your cluster might contain Aurora Serverless v2 reader DB instances that scale independently from the writer\.
 If so, choose a minimum capacity setting that's high enough that when the writer DB instance is busy with a write\-intensive workload, the reader DB instances can apply the changes from the writer without falling behind\.
 If you observe replica lag in readers that are in promotion tiers 2–15, consider increasing the minimum capacity setting for your cluster\.
 For details on choosing whether reader DB instances scale along with the writer or independently, see [Choosing the promotion tier for an Aurora Serverless v2 reader](aurora-serverless-v2-administration.md#aurora-serverless-v2-choosing-promotion-tier)\.
 +  If you have a mixed\-configuration cluster with a provisioned writer and Aurora Serverless v2 readers, the readers can't scale along with the writer\.
 In that case, setting a low minimum capacity can result in excessive replication lag\.
 That's because the readers might not have enough capacity to apply changes from the writer when the database is busy\.
 When your cluster uses a provisioned writer, set the minimum capacity to a value that represents a comparable amount of memory and CPU to the writer\.
-+  For Aurora PostgreSQL, when you specify a minimum Aurora Serverless v2 capacity of 0\.5, the `max_connections` setting is permanently capped at 2000\.
++ The value of the `max_connections` parameter for Aurora Serverless v2DB instances is based on the memory size derived from the maximum ACUs\.
+However, when you specify a minimum capacity of 0\.5 ACUs on PostgreSQL\-compatible DB instances, the maximum value of `max_connections` is capped at 2,000\.

   If you intend to use the Aurora PostgreSQL cluster for a high\-connection workload, consider using a minimum ACU setting of 1 or higher\.
 For details about how Aurora Serverless v2 handles the `max_connections` configuration parameter, see [Maximum connections for Aurora Serverless v2](#aurora-serverless-v2.max-connections)\.
 +  The time it takes for an Aurora Serverless v2 DB instance to scale from its minimum capacity to its maximum capacity depends on the difference between its minimum and maximum ACU values\.
 When the current capacity of the DB instance is large, Aurora Serverless v2 scales up in larger increments than when the DB instance starts from a small capacity\.
 Thus, if you specify a relatively large maximum capacity and the DB instance spends most of its time near that capacity, consider increasing the minimum ACU setting\.
 That way, an idle DB instance can scale back up to maximum capacity more quickly\.

 ### Choosing the maximum Aurora Serverless v2 capacity setting for a cluster<a name="aurora-serverless-v2.max_capacity_considerations"></a>